barryclark/jekyll-now/_posts/2018-3-3-Trap-Generator-1.md

 **The Problem**
 ------

-In this text generation problem, I am essentially trying to predict the next word given a sequence of words (a lot of people have also talked about the effectiveness of character-RNN as well, like Andrej Karpathy’s post on the effectiveness of RNNs).
-Take this example:
+In this text generation problem, I am essentially trying to predict the next word given a sequence of words, although character-level models have been shown to be very effective in text generation as well.

 ![_config.yml]({{ site.baseurl }}/images/trap_images/1.png)